Ms. Traycee F. Martin

-Invoices are not mailed; electronic invoices (eBills) are posted online each semester in the Online Student Account Center after the early registration period has ended.
-Generally, the invoice will reflect the amount owed, which is based on the courses selected, living arrangements on campus, the meal plan selected, and other student choices.
+Invoices are not mailed.
+Real-time eBills (electronic invoices/statements) can be generated on demand in the Online Student Account Center.
+Generally, the eBill will reflect the amount owed, which is based on the courses selected, living arrangements on campus, the meal plan selected, and other student choices.

 VSU does not accept the following payment forms: third party checks, credit card checks, starter checks, or counter checks.

 If full payment is not made by the fee payment deadlines, VSU reserves the right to take the following actions and will notify students of such action: cancel registration in progress, hold student records, prevent future registration, and pursue collection of debt.

 Students who register but subsequently change their plans to attend must drop all courses before the end of the official online drop/add period for the semester.
 Failure to do so could result in unsatisfactory grades and/or financial obligations to the University.
 A withdrawal from one class does not mean a complete withdrawal from the University.

 Please refer to the following section for the University’s Refund Policy.

 For complete payment instructions, click here.

 Refund of Fees